Meet Alex Caspero

 I also know how important feeding is, especially in the first two years of life when habits and tastes are being formed.
 That means that my lackluster approach to weeknight dinner needs to change, even though there will be more to do and less time to do it in.
 I haven’t quite figured out what that means for this space, though you can expect to see a lot more family-friendly, easy dinners coming your way.
 That’s the place I’m most in right now and, by talking with clients and readers, seems to be a common want.

-This grilled nacho bowl is one of my favorite weeknight dinners as of late.
+These Vegan Grilled Potato Nacho Bowls is one of my favorite weeknight dinners as of late.
 Not only is there very little clean-up involved, but everything is made right on the grill- no stove or oven required.

 It’s the kind of meal that I can have BL start while I’m finishing up an assignment, or we can both quickly assemble while hanging out on the back porch.
 Grilled potatoes and peppers, tossed with black beans, corn, herbs and the most addicting chipotle-cashew sauce.